Are you looking for a way to make some extra money without having to pay taxes?

 Whether you are saving money for a special purchase, trying to reduce your debt or working to become financially free, extra income is always welcome.
 However, tax rules and regulations can sometimes be difficult to get your head around.
 This shouldn’t stop you from making some extra money on the side though!

-With this being said, I hope this list of six legal ways to make money-tax free gave you some new income ideas without having to worry about taxes.
-As always, it’s still good to do further research when having a new source of income or check with a tax professional if you have any specific question related to your personal situation.
+With this being said, I hope this list of six legal ways to make money tax-free gave you some new income ideas without having to worry about taxes.
+As always, it’s still good to do further research when having a new source of income or check with a tax professional if you have any specific questions related to your personal situation.